 Bed bugs typically only jump onto people only when they’re feeding.
 The rest of the time, they hide.
 They tend to hang out in cracks and crevices of your furniture and blankets, such as between the cushions of a couch or chair, or between a mattress and box spring.

+“They can look like any other insect bite, but the position of them on your body will be a little bit of a giveaway,” explains Dr. Pickering Beers.
 “If the bites appear only on the ankles or lower legs it’s more than likely fleas, as they’re often found in carpets and can only jump so high.
-Bed bug bites on the other hand can occur anywhere on exposed body parts and often appear in a linear pattern, as a series of multiple bites in a row,” she adds.
+Bed bug bites on the other hand can occur anywhere on exposed body parts and often appear in a linear pattern, as a series of multiple bites in a row.”

+Bed bugs are typically nocturnal.
 They’ll most likely get you while you’re sitting or lying down, which is how the bites can happen anywhere on your body.
+If you sleep naked, you can get bed bug bites anywhere on your body.

 Bed bug bites often have a little bloody spot or reddish bruise in the middle.
 They’re typically slightly larger than flea bites, but a lot of that can depend on an individual person’s reaction to a bite and how much inflammation occurs around the bite’s center.

-Wash and change your sheets, including the comforter or duvet cover, and vacuum your mattresses and furniture cushions so they don’t repopulate or re-infest.
+Wash and change your sheets, including your comforter or duvet cover, and vacuum your mattresses and furniture cushions so they don’t repopulate or re-infest.

-Start by vacuuming the areas where bed bugs tend to hide, washing fabrics and surfaces in that room with hot water and baking soda, a steam cleaner or other deep cleaning tools that both clean on contact and suck up and remove the bugs and any eggs.
+You want to clean everything immediately.
+Start by vacuuming the areas where bed bugs tend to hide, and washing fabrics and surfaces with hot water and baking soda.
+Use a steam cleaner or other deep cleaning tools that both clean on contact and suck up and remove the bugs and any eggs.